Dodge Charger Insurance Rates

 Rates are averaged for all Dodge Charger models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who purchase higher levels of liability will pay an extra $570 each year to go from a minimum limit to a 250/500 level
+- Drivers who purchase increased levels of liability coverage will pay about $570 every year to raise limits from a low limit to the 250/500 level

 Rate Tables and Charts